Monday 27 November

 Dr Richard Sale and Steve Watson introduced their ground breaking book The Peregrine Falcon.
 The Peregrine Falcon is a comprehensive 528-page book on this most iconic raptor and it investigates all aspects of Peregrine life, from plumage, through diet, population dynamics, breeding and survival.

-The talk will not be Zoomed live but will be videoed and put up on YouTube shortly after the event.
+Signed copies of the book will be available for purchase on the night at the discounted price of £45.
+The talk will not be Zoomed live but will be recorded and put up on YouTube shortly afterwards.